japila-books/spark-sql-internals/docs/declarative-pipelines/index.md

 Spark Declarative Pipelines supports SQL language to define pipelines.

-Pipelines elements are defined in SQL files included as `definitions` in a [pipelines specification file](#pipeline-specification-file).
+Pipelines elements are defined in SQL files included as `libraries` in a [pipelines specification file](#pipeline-specification-file).

 [SqlGraphRegistrationContext](SqlGraphRegistrationContext.md) is used on Spark Connect Server to handle SQL statements (from SQL definitions files and [Python decorators](#python-decorators)).